DevMountain/Timeline/README.md

 At this point the application will save subscriptions to the CloudKit database, and when new `Post` or `Comment` records are created that match those subscriptions, the CloudKit database will deliver a push notification to the application with the record data.

-Handle the push notification by serializing the data into a `Post` or `Comment` object, and persisting the object to Core Data.
-If the user is actively using the application, the Fetched Results Controller will handle updating the Timeline or Post Detail views with the new data.
+Handle the push notification by serializing the data into a `Post` or `Comment` object.
+If the user is actively using the application, the user interface will be updated in response to notifications posted by the `PostController`.

 1. Add the `didReceiveRemoteNotification` delegate function to the `AppDelegate`.
-2. Implement the function by guarding against the user info parameter as a [String: AnyObject], initializing a `CKQueryNotification` from the unwrapped user info dictionary, guarding against the record ID, and using the `CloudKitManager` instance on the `PostController` to fetch the matching `CKRecord`.
-Switch on the returned record's `recordType`.
-If it is a `Post`, initialize a `Post` from the `CKRecord`, if it is a `Comment`, initialize a `Comment` from the `CKRecord`, otherwise, return.
-Save the context after initializing the new object.
-Run the completion handler by passing the `UIBackgroundFetchResult.NewData` response.
+2. Implement the function by telling the `PostController` to perform a full sync, which will fetch all new `Post`s and all new `Comment`s.
+Run the completion handler by passing in the `UIBackgroundFetchResult.NewData` response.
+    * note: Fetch _all_ new posts and comments here is somewhat inefficient, since we really only want the new record that triggered the push notification.
+However, it has the advantage of being very simple, and most of the time there will only be one new record anyway.